Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Appendix

 where $\vect{\beta}=\vect{L}^{-1}\vect{\mu}$ is the lower limit of the new integral in vector form.
-This $\vect{\beta}$ depends on the linear combination of $\vect{\mu}$'s since $\vect{L}$ is not diagonal.
-The integral in the denominator of Eq. \eqref{integral} is \textbf{not tractable} as the integration limits are not separable (i.e. $\vect{L}$ is not diagonal).
-Thus the multidimensional integral over $\vect{z}$ is not separable as a product of one dimensional integrals over $z_i$'s.
+The lower limit $\vect{\beta}$ depends on a linear combination of elements of $\vect{\mu}$ since $\vect{L}$ is not diagonal.
+Thus, the integral in the denominator of Eq. \eqref{integral} is \textbf{not tractable} as the integration limits are not separable and the multidimensional integral over $\vect{z}$ in Eq. \eqref{integral} is not separable as a product of one dimensional integrals.